Tuscola High School: Athletics

-Franklin, North Henderson, Pisgah, Smoky Mountain, and West Henderson High Schools.
+Tuscola is in the Mountain Eight 4A/5A conference.

-Football
+Football team

-The Tuscola High School football team won the 1972 NCHSAA Football State Championship.
+The Tuscola High School football team won the 1972 3A NCHSAA football state championship.

 The Tuscola–Pisgah rivalry celebrated its 100th anniversary in 2022.
 The first meeting between Waynesville Township High School and Canton High School took place in 1922.

 Marching Band

 The Tuscola High School marching band qualified to be a finalist at the Bands of America National Championship in 1982 and 1983.